thoughtbot/maintaining-open-source-projects/book/04-quality.md

 # Maintaining Quality

 As a maintainer, you spend a significant amount of your open source time doing code review.
-There are two types of feedback you provide:
+There are two primary types of feedback you can provide:

 * High level: about software design, design patterns, anti-patterns, architecture, suggestion of alternative implementations.